-If you like to put the challenge up on your wall, print the poster in A4 or letter format.
-In addition, grab the free worksheets to put in your journal or planner and fill them out each day.
+If you like to put the Ramadan challenge up on your wall print the poster.
+In addition, use the worksheets to put in your journal or planner and fill them out each day.

-All printables come in full-size A4 or US letter format.
+The printable bundle comes in US letter format.
 If you would like to have half sizes to fit your planner change your printer setting -> properties -> paper size to “half letter” (or “A5”), click ok, then checkmark “fit” before you hit “print”.
 If you need more instructions check out this post on resizing printables by Laura of I heart planners.

-Your assignments until Ramadan kicks off on the weekend after next: Prepare for the challenge, print the poster and worksheets if you want, gather your tools, prepare an Evernote gratitude tracker note, or grab some paper.
+Your assignments until Ramadan kicks off: Prepare for the challenge, print the poster and worksheets if you want, gather your tools, prepare an Evernote gratitude tracker note, or grab some paper.
 Then brainstorm 30 little (or big) things you are grateful for, from sunsets to health to Caramel Frappuccino on a hot morning!

 Well done!
 Now relax and have a coffee or tea.

-Will you join me for the Gratitude challenge?
+Will you join me for the Ramadan Gratitude challenge?
 Let me know how it is going, please!

 Subscribe to download the 30 Days of Gratitude Ramadan Challenge Printable Bundle that includes the poster, worksheets, and printer-friendly daily gratitude prompts!